Azure/Hadoop-Migrations/docs/hdfs/considerations.md

 For other issues related to ABFS refer link - https://issues.apache.org/jira/browse/HADOOP-15763

 - For requirements where it is needed to connect to ADLS from existing older clusters ( prior to v3.1) backported driver details can be found at the link - https://github.com/Azure/abfs-backport

+- In an Azure Virtual Networks environment, the **DistCp** tool doesn't support **Azure ExpressRoute** private peering with an Azure Storage virtual network endpoint.Refer the link for recommendations - https://docs.microsoft.com/en-us/azure/data-factory/data-migration-guidance-hdfs-azure-storage